MyParcelCOM/docs/content/api/create-a-shipment/add-liability-coverage.md

 At this moment, liability coverage is only available for contracts provided by MyParcel.com and not custom contracts.
 To find out if liability coverage is available for a shipment and up to how much value can be covered, a call to the `GET /contracts/{contract_id}` endpoint should be made to retrieve the [contract](/api/resources/contracts) you intend to use with your shipment.
-The API will respond with the contracts resource and if the contract has liability coverage available, it will be listed in the relationships in the response of the retrieved contract.
+The API will respond with the contracts resource and if the contract has liability coverage available, it will be listed in the relationships of the retrieved response.
-For more general information about liability coverage, visit the MyParcel.com [knowledge base](https://help.myparcel.com/support/solutions/articles/16000079653-can-i-insure-my-shipments-).

 ```json
 {